aer0s/app/README.md

 - DNF

 ## CLI Style, Operations and Options
-The `app` __CLI__ is shamelessly based on pacman and committed to implementing the Python design philosophy with regard to package management.
+The `app` __CLI__ is shamelessly inspired by pacman and committed to implementing the Python design philosophy with regard to package management.

 > there should be one—and preferably only one—obvious way to do it